-Now we turn to proving the generalization bound for gradient methods on self bounded objectives, as stated in \cref{main_thm_GD}.
-Here we only show the bound in the Lipschitz regime.
-The full proof is implied by using \cref{lem:non_lip_gen} and \cref{stab_gd_nonlip} and appears in \cref{gen_proofs}. \begin{proof}[of \cref{main_thm_GD}] First, for any $z$, the loss function $f(w,z)$ is nonnegative, convex, $L$-smooth and $G$-Lipschitz with respect to $w$.
+Now we turn to proving the generalization bound for gradient methods on self bounded objectives, as stated in \cref{main_thm_GD}. \begin{proof}[of \cref{main_thm_GD}] First, we consider the case which in for any $z$, the loss function $f(w,z)$ is nonnegative, convex, $L$-smooth and $G$-Lipschitz with respect to $w$.
 Moreover, that $f$ satisfies \cref{ass:tail,ass:grad_norm_pow}.
 Then, we know by \cref{lem:lip_gen} that

 By \cref{lem:opt} and \cref{exp stab power} we get,

 Finally, if $\epsilon \leq \ifrac{\rho(\tail)^2}{\eta T}$ we get,